SmirnovValeriy/computer-vision/README.md

 10. Birds segmenatation
 11. Tracking

 In the repository you can see solutions to the problems.
+All of them are written on Python 3.6.
 Read a description for each task.